scaleoutsystems/fedn/docs/tutorial.rst

-The format of the input and output files (model updates) are dependent on the ML framework used.
-A helper instance :py:mod:`fedn.utils.plugins.pytorchhelper` is used to handle the serialization and deserialization of the model updates.
+The format of the input and output files (model updates) are using numpy ndarrays.
+A helper instance :py:mod:`fedn.utils.helpers.plugins.numpyhelper` is used to handle the serialization and deserialization of the model updates.
 The first function (_compile_model) is used to define the model architecture and creates an initial model (which is then used by _init_seed).
 The second function (_load_data) is used to read the data (train and test) from disk.
-The third function (_save_model) is used to save the model to disk using the pytorch helper module :py:mod:`fedn.utils.plugins.pytorchhelper`.
+The third function (_save_model) is used to save the model to disk using the numpy helper module :py:mod:`fedn.utils.helpers.plugins.numpyhelper`.
 The fourth function (_load_model) is used to load the model from disk, again using the pytorch helper module.
 The fifth function (_init_seed) is used to initialize the seed model.
 The sixth function (_train) is used to train the model, observe the two first arguments which will be set by the FEDn client.
 The seventh function (_validate) is used to validate the model, again observe the two first arguments which will be set by the FEDn client.